coqui-ai/STT/doc/DEPLOYMENT.rst

 .. code-block:: bash

-   ./stt --model coqui-stt-0.9.3-models.tflite --scorer coqui-stt-0.9.3-models.scorer --audio audio_input.wav
+   ./stt --model model.tflite --scorer huge-vocabulary.scorer --audio audio_input.wav

 See the help output with ``./stt -h`` for more details.